 Financing my very expensive wedding gave me the electric shock I needed to realize that I wanted my marriage to be a forever thing.
-Eternal love is hard to find, but remembering that relationships are a two-way thing is essential in getting us through.
-No one enters into a marriage thinking it’ll end in divorce, but sometime fate seems to decide otherwise!
+Eternal love is hard to find, but remembering that relationships are a two-way street is essential in getting us through the hard times.
+No one enters into a marriage thinking it’ll eventually boost the divorce rates, but sometime fate seems to decide otherwise!
 Readers, check out the 10 most common reasons people divorce and get ready to fight against them, pitchforks and all!

 The 10 most common reasons for divorce